Sinopec

 China Petroleum and Chemical Corporation, or Sinopec Group, is a Chinese oil and gas enterprise based in Chaoyang District, Beijing.
-The SASAC administers China Petroleum and Chemical Corporation for the benefit of State Council of China.
-China Petroleum and Chemical Corporation operates a publicly traded subsidiary, called Sinopec, listed in Hong Kong and Shanghai stock exchanges.
-China Petroleum and Chemical Corporation is the world's largest oil refining conglomerate, state owned enterprise, and second highest revenue company in the world behind Walmart.
+The SASAC administers the group for the benefit of the State Council of China.
+Sinopec Group operates a publicly traded subsidiary, also called Sinopec, listed in Hong Kong and Shanghai stock exchanges.
+Sinopec Group is the world's largest oil refining conglomerate, state owned enterprise, and 6th highest revenue company in the world.

 History

 Domestic

 In 1994, Sinopec was among the large industrial state-owned enterprises of China which were selected for a pilot program of restructuring as state holding companies, thereby enabling partial public listings of its subsidiaries' assets.

 Sinopec Limited was established as a joint stock entity under the China Petrochemical Corporation Group (Sinopec Group) in February 2000.
 The company was simultaneously listed in Hong Kong, New York, and London in October 2000.
 The IPO raised $3.5 billion.
 A Shanghai listing was completed in June 2001.
 Prior to its operation as a company Sinopec's assets came from the Ministry of Petroleum Industry and the Ministry of Chemical Industry which partially privatized in the 1980s.
 Given its legacy asset base from Sinopec Group, analysts have categorized it as a more downstream oil player than PetroChina.
 However, since 1998 Sinopec has expanded into upstream endeavors.
 This expansion began with a state mandated asset swap with China National Petroleum Corporation (CNPC) which gave some of Sinopec's refineries to CNPC in return for Sinopec acquiring some of CNPC's upstream assets.

 China entered the WTO in 2001 which some experts claim put additional pressure on their domestic oil industry to be efficient.
 In the lead up to going public, Sinopec cut over 200,000 jobs from its roster.

 BP partnered with Sinopec, in 2005, to build SECCO an ethylene derivatives plant with an initial investment of $2.7 billion.
 It is located in the Shanghai Chemical Industry Park, and generates over 3.2 million tons of petrochemical products annually.
 In 2017, Sinopec bought out the remainder of BP's stake in SECCO through its Gaoqiao subsidiary for $1.68 billion.
 Gaoqiao's operations predate the creation of Sinopec and it operates 75 plants for producing finished petroleum products such as fuels, oils, organic compounds.
 Ineos bought out half of Sinopec's share of SECCO in 2022 as part of a broader partnership deal.

 Sinopec operates the Jiujang Petrochemical Complex which was originally constructed in 1975 and has received a series of improvements over time.
 The refinery processes 8 million tonnes of crude oil per year.
 Xi Jinping visited the refinery, in 2023, when the company highlighted the importance of Socialism with Chinese characteristics and presented awards.